 Academic probation is a formal notification sent to a student when his or her cumulative grade point average falls below 2.00.
 Copies of this notification are sent to the registrar and the student’s advisor.
+Read important information for the spring 2020 semester.

 - Normally, a student is placed on academic probation following a semester during which the student’s progress has been found to be problematic.
 Probationary status is not a punitive action.
 It is intended to indicate problems that require correction and, if not corrected, may result in loss of federal Title IV aid and academic dismissal.
 However, academic probation is not necessarily a prerequisite for dismissal.